anapremovic/Fitbit/README.md

   - [Streamlit][Streamlit-url]
   - [Streamlit's SQLAlchemy][Streamlit-SQLAlchemy-url]
   - [Plotly][Plotly-url]
-3) Once you've completed the steps above, change your directory to the ***dashboard*** folder and run the command ``streamlit run fitbit_app.py``.
+3) Once you've completed the steps above, change your directory to the ***scripts*** folder and run the command ``streamlit run fitbit_app.py``.
 This will start the dashboard and open it up on your local machine.
+Alternatively, you can run ``streamlit run scripts/fitbit_app.py`` in the root folder.
 4) If you want to see the diagrams by themselves, navigate to the ***part1-4*** folder and run the command ``python main.py`` to see our visualizations from parts 1 to 4.

 ### Automatically